Buying a home

 Click the image below to download our printer-friendly PDF.

-Making an offer below the asking price
+When to make an offer below the asking price

 Common reasons for offering less than the asking price include:

-- a similar property recently sold at a lower price and the market hasn’t changed
+- A similar property recently sold at a lower price and the market hasn’t changed

-- the seller has a motive to complete the deal as soon as possible – for example, if they need to move quickly due to a pregnancy or job
+- The seller has a motive to complete the deal as soon as possible – for example, if they need to move quickly due to pregnancy or a job

-- the property has been on the market for a while and no one else has made an offer recently.
+- The property has been on the market for a while and no one else has made an offer recently.

-It's worth bearing in mind that many people find selling their home very emotional and you risk insulting or upsetting them if you go in too low.
+It's worth bearing in mind that many people find selling their home emotional and you risk insulting or upsetting them if you go in too low.
 Before putting in that cheeky offer, think carefully about whether the saving is worth risking losing your dream home over – and whether you're being fair.

 When to offer the asking price (or more)